Karl H. Timmermann: Korea and death

 Timmermann landed with the 7th Infantry Division at Inchon, South Korea, in September 1950.
 He fought with his unit for several months before seeking medical treatment for ongoing abdominal pain.
 He was diagnosed with testicular cancer and sent back to the U.S. to Fitzsimons Hospital near Denver, Colorado, for treatment.
 Timmermann underwent surgery to remove the tumor, but treatment was unsuccessful.
 He died on October 21, 1951, at age 29.
 He was given a full military burial at Fort Logan National Cemetery in Colorado.
 A Denver reporter wrote that "the cancer called war had failed to take his life in two tries".
 His wife LaVera recalled, "He detested cancer because of the fact that it was killing him and depriving him of a soldierly duty ...
 He made me promise to polish up his silver stripe (bar), his buttons and his medals for the burial.
 He wanted every battle ribbon in proper place on his chest.
 He wanted to be as soldierly as possible."

-In popular culture
+Memorials

 On May 30, 1965, Timmermann Park in West Point, Nebraska, was dedicated to his memory.
 The following books were written about Timmermann:

 Timmermann is honored in the following media and work: